yokoffing/NextDNS-Config/README.md

 ***

+# Allowlist
+(optional) If your environment uses Facebook and Instagram:

+	graph.facebook.com
+	graph.instagram.com

+***

 # Settings
 ### Block Page
 ![Disabled](https://raw.githubusercontent.com/crssi/NextDNS-Config/main/icons/disabled.svg) Enable Block Page → :radioactive: *Enabling may cause breakage if the NextDNS Root CA is not on your devices*